TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 List of possible keys with meaning and possible values:

+#### generic

+1 or 0.
+Default 0.
+If 1, no ip or hostname has to be specified and the connecting is controlled purely through additional conditions that are set.

 #### ip

 Specific IP to identify this server in normal ```XXX.XXX.XXX.XXX:XXXXX``` format.
-You **always** need either this or *hostName*.
+You **always** need either this or *hostName* (except when generic is 1).

 #### hostName

 Search string for the server name to identify this server.
-You **always** need either this or *ip*.
+You **always** need either this or *ip* (except when generic is 1).
 This does not need to be the full server name, it can be a part of the server name.

 #### playerName